 For foreign investors and e-commerce activities, this can be somewhat complicated.
 Specific matters to consider and plan for include:

-- Where a company seeks to retail its own products online via its website, in addition to registering the website, the company needs to register appropriate e-commerce trading business lines for Online Retail (registration is via the relevant Department of Planning and Investment – “DPI”) and a Trading License for retail services (registration is via the relevant Department of Industry and Trade – “DoIT”);
+- Where a company seeks to retail its own products online via its website, in addition to registering the appropriate e-commerce trading business lines for Online Retail, the company needs to register the website to the Ministry of Industry and Trade as well and obtain a Trading License for retail services (registration is via the relevant Department of Industry and Trade – “DoIT”)

 Given the complications that these restrictions and requirements can introduce, appropriate strategies to register and apply each step is critical to reduce the timelines for foreign investors to undertake e-commerce activities.